What is required for an aggressive driving ticket?

 - Following a vehicle too closely as provided in section 28-730.

 - Failure to yield the right-of-way as provided in article 9 of this chapter.

 - The person’s driving is an immediate hazard to another person or vehicle.

 What are some situations where we see tickets issued for reckless driving?

 Aggressive driving requires at least 3 different moving violations.
-As a result, such a ticket usually involves an officer following a driver for a little bit an observing a series of driving manuevers.
-The officer must also believes that the driving he observes poses an immediate hazard to other people or property.
+As a result, such a ticket usually involves an officer following a driver for a little bit and observing a series of driving manuevers.
+The officer must also believe that the driving he observes poses an immediate hazard to other people or property.
 Opinions vary on what exactly constitutes an immediate hazard to another person or property.